qoherent/.github/profile/README.md

 ## 🍿 Fun facts about us

-- [Ash](https://github.com/abeigi) can bench press 370 pounds but not 375 pounds. 🦾

-- [Pasquale](https://github.com/pasquale8120) spent the summer of 2019 training for the goal of winning [the coolest sailing race in Lake Ontario](https://www.loor.ca/susan-hood-trophy-race), and succeeded. ⛵

 - [Adrian](https://github.com/adrian-qoherent) can decipher Morse Code by ear and has established two-way radio communication with individuals in over
-100 countries across all continents, except Antarctica. 📻🌍
+100 countries. 📻🌍

-- [Lorne](https://github.com/lswersk) can bend his thumb backward by 90 degrees. 📐

-- [Gillian](https://github.com/fordg1)'s second choice of career path would definitely have been musical theatre. 🎭

-- [Alec](https://github.com/Alec1234567) spends most of his free time playing guitar and producing songs, often spending up to 12 hours a day looking at frequency plots. 🎸📊
+- [Alec](https://github.com/Alec1234567) loves playing guitar and producing his own music. 🎸📊

-- [Michael](https://github.com/mrl280)'s passion for recreational 3D printing has led to many unique creations, including custom piece sets for his favourite board game, Settlers of Catan, model ships from his favourite show, Stargate, and a collection of 60+ [Ender test dogs](https://www.youtube.com/watch?v=SvMynpk_WqQ) scattered around his flat. 🛠️
+- [Adedola](https://github.com/damide) can do the splits. 🤸‍♀️

+- [Ash](https://github.com/abeigi) can bench press 370... but not 375. 🦾

+- [Benjamin](https://github.com/benChinnery) is passionate about video editing and has been creating videos since the age of 11. 🎬

+- [Elsayed](https://github.com/ElsayedMMohammed) can pinpoint every single country on the map. 🗺️📍

+- [Gael](https://github.com/gakest2000) loves writing stories and role-playing character interactions. ✍️🎭

+- [Gillian](https://github.com/fordg1) is passionate about musical theatre.
+Had it not been for her love of engineering, she would have pursued a career in the performing arts. 🎭

+- [Lorne](https://github.com/lswersk) can bend his thumb 90° backward. 📐

 - [Madrigal](https://github.com/MadrigalDW) has done aerial acrobatics since she was 9, including silks, hammock, and straps. 🤸‍♀️

-- [Benjamin](https://github.com/benChinnery) can usually be found using his free time for video editing, and has been making various videos since he was 11. 🎬
+- [Michael](https://github.com/mrl280) loves 3D printing custom board game pieces. 🛠️🎲

+- [Pasquale](https://github.com/pasquale8120) is the 2019 champion of the Susan Hood Trophy Race, the coolest sailing race on the Lake Ontario. ⛵